[LOADING GUIDES...]

 Different materials exhibit dramatically different cutting speed profiles.
 Carbon steel benefits from oxygen-assist cutting, where the exothermic reaction between oxygen and iron contributes 30-40% of total cutting energy.
 This allows speeds 40-60% faster than nitrogen cutting.
 For example, 3kW cutting 6mm mild steel: oxygen achieves 3.5 m/min versus nitrogen at 2.2 m/min.

 A common misconception is that doubling laser power doubles cutting speed.
-In reality, the relationship follows a power law with diminishing returns.
-For thin materials (1-3mm), doubling power increases speed by approximately 60-80%.
-For medium thickness (6-10mm), the increase drops to 40-60%.
-For thick materials (15mm+), doubling power may only increase speed by 20-30%.
+In reality, the relationship follows a power law with diminishing returns, especially on thinner materials.
+For thin materials (1-3mm), upgrading from 2kW to 4kW increases speed significantly, but pushing ultra-high power on 1mm material hits mechanical acceleration limits of the machine gantry before optical limits.

 The speeds shown in reference tables represent standard production quality - smooth edges with minimal dross, acceptable for most fabrication applications.
 However, different applications demand different quality levels, requiring speed adjustments: